TimofeyTanuki/Tanuki.Atlyss.FontAssetsManager/README.md

 8. Once the asset has been created, delete file with characters.
 9. Export all asset bundles using the `Build` tool (`Tools > AssetBundles`).
 10. After the build, an `Output/AssetBundles` directory will be created with all asset bundles.
 Select the file corresponding to the label name you specified earlier, add the `.assetbundle` extension to it, then move it to the plugin's asset bundle directory.
-11. Now you can use the label of your asset bundle and the names of it's items in the rules.
+11. Now you can use the label of your asset bundle and the names of its items in the rules.
 ## Getting started
 ### Thunderstore
 This mod on [Thunderstore](https://thunderstore.io/c/atlyss/p/Tanuki/Tanuki_Atlyss_FontAssetsManager/).<br>